peterjc/thapbi-pict/docs/examples/recycled_water/defaults.rst

 The key values which we will be changing later are the primers and database.

-Assuming you have the FASTQ files in ``raw_data/``, run the pipeline command as follows, and you should get five output report files:
+Assuming you have the FASTQ files in ``raw_data/``, run the pipeline command as follows, and you should get six output report files:

 .. code:: console